These people know five languages: advice from polyglots on how to master a foreign speech

 Reading makes a person think in the language in which the book is written, so it helps not to forget the language and to keep oneself in good shape.

-First of all, you need to choose the book of the level that you want to study.
+First of all, you need to choose a book of the level that you want to study.
 You can borrow books that you have already read in your native language to make it easier to understand the topic.

 When reading, it is important to highlight incomprehensible words and phrases and immediately look for their meaning.
 However, you do not need to translate everything into your native language, because each language is special, and the translation does not always show the true meaning of the word.